pimcore/pimcore/doc/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - [Asset] Added adapter (as alternative to LibreOffice) for preview generation of supported document type assets and set it as default adapter.
 - [Web2Print] Added settings option, configuration and processor for PDF preview and generation

 #### [Maintenance] :

 -  Removed `--async` & `--force` option from `pimcore:maintenance` command.
 Please make sure to setup to `messenger:consume pimcore_maintenance` independent

+#### [Migrations] :

+-  Pimcore does not run core migrations after `composer` update automatically anymore.
+Make sure that migrations are executed.
+You can run `bin/console doctrine:migrations:migrate`.

 #### [Naming] :